VR-25/acc/README.md

 This causes fast battery drain when charging is paused and the device remains plugged.
 Refer back to `DEFAULT CONFIGURATION (wake_unlock)`.

-- High CPU load and inability to re-enable charging were also be reported.
+- High CPU load and inability to re-enable charging were also reported.

 - In the worst case scenario, the battery status is reported as `discharging`, while it's actually `charging`.